 When it comes to horror, one thing is always guaranteed: a Stephen King adaptation is on its way (not that we are complaining).
-Multiple movies and series are gearing up to premiere over the next few years.
+Several movies and series are set to premiere over the next few years.
 We’ve got a list.
 Here’s what is headed your way so far.

 The Monkey